-Click the Imaging Wizard button, choose Fluorescence and then choose the appropriate filter pair from the drop-down menu.
+Once the software has indicated that the camera has reached the appropriate temperature, click the Imaging Wizard button, choose Fluorescence and then choose the appropriate filter pair from the drop-down menu.

 NOTE: If the fluorophore being used is not an option, choose Input EX/EM and type the excitation and emission required.